 If a relationship breaks down, it is important to note that the divorce or dissolution of the civil partnership will only legally separate you from your spouse and will not address your respective financial claims.
 There will be potential claims in relation to capital, income, inheritance and pensions

 .
 In addition to these four basic financial claims against each other there might also be claims on behalf of any children of the family (this can include stepchildren too).
-In respect of any children the most important claim is for maintenance which, in the event of a dispute, is almost always dealt with by the Child Support Agency.
+In respect of any children the most important claim is for maintenance which, in the event of a dispute, is almost always dealt with by the Child Maintenance Service.

 Methods for resolving the financial issues, and the time for doing so